undera/chess-engine-nn/README.md

 It seems that with the approach of eval it is a _regression_ task.

 At the end of this exercise, I see that quality of games does not grow much, even training against SF.
 Maybe the NN structure could be somehow improved to provide better position analysis capacity.
 I still miss good point on measuring the quality of games, what's the KPI.
 It's not NN loss, as far as I see.

+### 11 Nov 2022

+I wrote somewhere above 'bout COVID times...
+Well, I knew not that it can be that worse.
+Now I'm a voluntary exile and life won't be the same.
+Still, I watch TCEC season 23 superfinal and Leela loses it to SF miserably.

+My mood is slightly better, and somehow I feel playing again with my chess program, to vent out my itchy engineering gland.

+I understand I would repeat something from above, but my thoughts are coming again to some statements:

+- I don't want the program to be the _search_ program that gives score to a position.
+Instead, I want it to be a prediction program, that would suggest the next move and _all_ logic should emerge inside NN, through its training.
+- The idea of input position => NN body => 1792 possible moves output
+- output layer should be `softmax`-activated
+- `categorical_crossentropy` should be a loss function

+I still believe that NN should learn at least basic valid moves rules.
+That will be the goal of the excercise.

+...

+Checked again all my code for some huge stupid misuse of NN - it all looks correct according to my expectations.

+Observations:
+- for body activation relu is good and linear is even better
+- rmsprop optimizer does not work for dense net